jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 So is it actually useful?
 This language.
 What can we build with it?
-Let me take you through some examples.

 :::